dalyw01/SMP-Tests/README.md

 gem 'touch_action'
 ```

-You can install each gem seperatley with "gem install X" from https://rubygems.org
+You then install each gem seperatley with "gem install X" from https://rubygems.org

 Here is how you can install each individual gem